AlecxMoritz/react-dev-idea-gen/README.md

 # React Developer Idea Generator

 ## Main Dependencies
-React
-Radium
-React Material UI
+React, Radium, React Material UI

 This project was scaffolded with create-react-app to be a small demo to use Material UI in a React application.